 The EON Tuner helps you find and select the best embedded machine learning model for your application within the constraints of your target device.
 The EON Tuner analyzes your input data, potential signal processing blocks, and neural network architectures - and gives you an overview of possible model architectures that will fit your chosen device's latency and memory requirements.
-You can read our EON Tuner introduction here.

-- After uploading your audio data samples, select the EON Tuner tab
+- Select the EON Tuner tab

-- Click the Configure target button to select your model’s dataset category, target device, and time per inference (in ms)
+- Click the Configure target button to select your model’s dataset category, target device, and time per inference (in ms).

 - Click Save and then select Start EON Tuner